check-leak/check-leak/README.md

 # Installing the native agent
-Before using JVMTIInterface you need to have access to the native agent.
+Before using CheckLeak you need to have access to the native agent.
 We have provided a maven-plugin that will copy the required library at your location.

 You have to also configure the surefire-plugin to allow the --agentpath to work accordingly.